an0rak-dev/workbook/blog/content/project/avatar.md

 ### 06-22-2022

 Pffff I managed to get my shape displayed on the screen.
-All of my previous code works, I only have two bugs:
+All my previous code works, I only have two bugs:

 First one, I misplaced my `OMSetRenderTarget` calls, which made me pass the draw calls to the command list _then_ set the rendertarget.
-So the fact is that I'm always displaying the previous frame, and never see my mesh.
+So, the fact is that I'm always displaying the previous frame, and never see my mesh.
 Once moved before the draw calls, everything worked.

-Second one, my mesh keep changing color again and again.
+Second one, my mesh keeps changing color again and again.
 It may be understanable, since I use a `rand()` on each color component, but I did it _once_, only in the method which loads the Mesh values in the GPU VRam.
 After some debugs, I see that my mesh's id is always changing, so the color of my mesh isn't update on each frame, it's just that I load in VRam a new mesh on each frame (bye bye my beloved memory).
-At first I thought that it has due to a place where I forgot to pass a reference and that the code will use the default copy constructor, I rewrote the copy constructor of the Mesh object, but it still have this behavior.
-Then I understood :
+At first, I thought that it has due to a place where I forgot to pass a reference and that the code will use the default copy constructor, I rewrote the copy constructor of the Mesh object, but it still has this behavior.
+Then I understood:
-On my `DemoGameState`, when I implemented `computeScene`, I create a new `Scene` object at each call (which is expected because all Scene/frames are idempotent), but I also create a new Mesh at each call and that sucks.
-The fix was pretty simple : declare the mesh as an attribute of the `DemoGameState`, then pass it to the new scene object on each call.
+On my `DemoGameState`, when I implemented `computeScene`, I create a new `Scene` object at each call (which is expected because all Scene/frames are idempotent), but I also create a new Mesh at each call and that suck.
+The fix was pretty simple: declare the mesh as an attribute of the `DemoGameState`, then pass it to the new scene object on each call.